Kheda Satyagraha of 1918: The struggle

-The tax withheld, the government's collectors and inspectors sent in thugs to seize property and cattle, while the police confiscated the lands and all agrarian property.
+The tax with held, the government's collectors and inspectors sent in thugs to seize property and cattle, while the police confiscated the lands and all agrarian property.
 The farmers did not resist arrest, nor retaliate to the force employed with violence.
 Instead, they used their cash and valuables to donate to the Gujarat Sabha which was officially organising the protest.

 The revolt was astounding in terms of discipline and unity.
 Even when all their personal property, land and livelihood were seized, a vast majority of Kheda's farmers remained firmly united in the support of Patel.
 Gujaratis sympathetic to the revolt in other parts resisted the government machinery, and helped to shelter the relatives and property of the protesting peasants.
 Those Indians who sought to buy the confiscated lands were excluded from society.
 Although nationalists like Sardul Singh Caveeshar called for sympathetic revolts in other parts, Gandhi and Patel firmly rejected the idea.